When people talk about staying connected online, two names pop up over and over — Discord and WhatsApp.

 However, these two apps are not your only options.

 Need a business-ready alternative?
-Try Pumble
+Try Pumble by CAKE.com

-Pumble, a business collaboration and communication tool, combines the strengths of both apps without their weaknesses.
+Pumble by CAKE.com, a business collaboration and communication tool, combines the strengths of both apps without their weaknesses.

 Just like Discord, it gives me channels, searchable archives, and structured organization.

-Like WhatsApp, it stays clean, simple, and mobile-friendly.
+Like WhatsApp, it’s clean, simple, and mobile-friendly.

-Pumble was actually designed for teams from day one, with a professional interface and business-centric features such as:
+Pumble was designed for teams from day one, with a professional interface and business-centric features such as:

 Furthermore, unlimited message history, unlimited users, and reliable file sharing make Pumble feel tailored to how businesses actually work.